Online Master's in Technology

 1. Identify the program type (general, specialized, or concentration-based).

-2. Review core curriculum and capstone requirements.
+2. Review the core curriculum and capstone requirements.

 3. Check concentrations and electives that fit your interests.